Levante 0-1 Atletico Madrid: Early own goal enough for third straight win

-Atletico Madrid took another significant step towards Champions League qualification with a 1-0 victory at Levante.

-Diego Simeone's Atleti were sixth in LaLiga just a week ago but have since won three on the bounce without conceding to steal a march on their rivals and go third.
+Diego Simeone's Atleti was sixth in LaLiga just a week ago but has since won three on the bounce without conceding to steal a march on its rivals and go third.

-Marcos Llorente - this season's Champions League hero in the last 16 against Liverpool - was the star of the show on Tuesday, providing both style and substance as he had a hand in an early Bruno Gonzalez own goal.
+Marcos Llorente - this season's Champions League hero in the last 16 against Liverpool - was the star of the show, providing both style and substance as he had a hand in an early Bruno Gonzalez own goal.

 Swiftly stamping his mark on the match, Llorente had tested Aitor inside 30 seconds and soon forged the breakthrough with a sublime piece of close control.